JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/tutorials/interop.md

 The Julia language offers unique support for programming language interoperability.
 For example, calling Python and R is made remarkably easy through `PyCall.jl` and `RCall.jl`.
 In this tutorial we will see how `CounterfactualExplanations.jl` leverages this functionality.
 In particular, we will see that through minimal extra effort the package can be used to explain models that were developed in train in Python or R.

+!!! warning “Experimental feature” Our work on language interoperability is still in its early stages.
+What follows is a proof-of-concept.

+To get started we will first load some two-dimensional toy data:

 ``` julia
 using Random
 # Some random data: